jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 latexmk -c
 ```

-Note that this will leave the generated file, as is desirable most of the cases.
+Note that this will leave the generated `pdf` file, as is desirable most of the cases.

 ### Why are there so many blank pages?